Aubagne: History

+Toponymy

+The name Aubagne derives from the Latin phrase ad bainea, meaning 'at the baths'.

 The Middle Ages

 The death of Queen Joanna I of Naples began a conflict of succession as to who would become the head of the County of Provence.
 The Union of Aix, a confederation of cities in the region of Provence, supported Charles, Duke of Durazzo, rather than Louis I, Duke of Anjou.
 By the spring of 1382 the Lord of Aubagne, François des Baux, supported the Duke of Anjou.
 This support was conditional upon the Duke helping to restore the queen to her throne.

 On 4 April 1402 in Brantes, at the foot of Mont Ventoux, and in the presence of his wife Alix des Baux, Odon de Villars bestowed upon his nephew Philippe de Lévis the fiefs of Brantes, Plaisians and their dependencies: the Lordships of Saint-Marcel, Roquefort, le Castellet, Cassis, and Port-Miou which were dependencies of the barony of Aubagne, as well as La Fare-les-Oliviers, and Éguilles.
-In return, Philippe de Lévis would be surety for Viscount Raymond of Turenne for the agreement between Odon de Villars, his wife Alix, and himself.
+In return, Philippe de Lévis would be surety for Viscount Raymond VIII of Turenne for the agreement between Odon de Villars, his wife Alix, and himself.
 If Odon and Alix failed to respect the terms of the agreement, they would have to pay 50,000 florins to the viscount.